Technical Report on: Tripedal Dynamic Gaits for a Quadruped Robot: Model Analysis: SLIP

-The ground reaction forces of running animals closely resemble those of a bouncing pogo stick \cite{dickinson_how_2000} or an inverted pendulum \cite{cavagna_mechanical_1977,saranli_toward_1998}.
+The comprehensive, longstanding literature on non-disabled running animals \cite{blickhan_full_1993} establishes that their ground reaction forces closely resemble those of a bouncing pogo stick \cite{dickinson_how_2000} or an inverted pendulum \cite{cavagna_mechanical_1977,saranli_toward_1998}.
 In this work, we build off \cite{ghigliazza_simply_2003}, which showed that a fixed touchdown angle can admit a reasonable basin of stability around an emergent attracting steady-state velocity in SLIP.